VertNet/dedupe/Development notes.md

 How to fix it?
 Using a `Content-Type` header.
 If the request specifies a `Content-Type` of `text/csv` or `text/plain`, the `body` becomes a `LimitedLengthFile` object (with a `cStringIO.StringI` file object and a `maxlength` attribute).
 Now, I can saely use the `.file` propery again.

+<a name="identify-the-id-field"></a>
+## identify the 'id' field

+A key component is the "id" field, because it will serve as an identifier for which record the duplicate is duplicate of.
+Both in the case of the report and the flag methods, each duplicate will show the id of the "original" record.

+In principle, DWCAs will have either the `occurrenceid` or an `id` field, or an "id" can be determined from the `meta.xml` file.
+However, this might not be the case.
+I should offer a way of specifying the "id" field.

+A first option, that overrides anything else, is to look for an `id` parameter in the `querystring`.
+If there is no such parameter, I can look for an `id` field, then an `occurrenceid` field.

+But what if none is present?
+Should I throw a warning?
+Stop with an error?
+Go ahead with the first column?
+With no "id" reference, just the position in the record set?

 <a name="how-to-find-duplicates"></a>
 # How to find duplicates